Alibaba's Tsai in deal for stake in NBA's Brooklyn Nets

 The deal values the U.S. basketball team at around $2.3 billion, the sources, who declined to speak for attribution because they are not permitted to speak to the press, said.

-Under the terms of the deal, Tsai would have the option to buy a controlling interest in the next few years, the sources said.
+Under the terms of the deal, Tsai would have the option to buy a controlling interest in the team in a few years, the sources said.

 A deal would make the Brooklyn Nets the second NBA team to be worth more than $2 billion, demonstrating the increasing value of these teams as TV networks and advertisers pour money into live sports.